It’s college tour time, and parents and high school students are exploring all the options for the next step in their lives.

 Origins of the Terms

-Depending on what country you are in, the difference between college and university are how the terms are used differently.
-In the United States, the two terms are used interchangeably, and both mean a school at the postsecondary level.
+Depending on your country, the difference between a college or a university is how the terms are used.
+In many schools in the United States, the two terms are used interchangeably, and both mean a school at the postsecondary level.

 In the United Kingdom, colleges are schools found with a university and they do not award degrees or are a part of the program that the university used to award a degree.
 Colleges can even be something other than a learning institution and can be related to the facilities or accommodations in a university.
 Sometimes, the term college will refer to a secondary education institution where students can earn advanced qualifications.